Claim: A Flight 175 passenger who insisted upon retrieving his forgotten tefillin delayed the doomed flight.

 This flight was United #175.
 The second plane to reach the WTC.
 David’s devotion to a mitzvah saved his life.

 The consequences of David’s actions do not end there.
 Originally the terrorists wanted both towers struck simultaneously to maximize the explosive carnage.
-Later it was learned that due to this whole tumult, the takeoff was delayed, causing a space of
+Later it was learned that due to this whole tumult, the takeoff was delayed, causing a space of 18 minutes between the striking of the two towers.
+This delay made it possible for thousands more people to escape alive from both buildings.

 Literally thousands, if not tens of thousands, of lives were spared because one Jew would not forsake his beloved tefillin.

 Origins: This story first reached the snopes.com inbox in June 2006.
-While it would be somewhat heartening to believe one of those otherwise fated to die on
+While it would be somewhat heartening to believe one of those otherwise fated to die on September 11 escaped being murdered by the terrorists who used commercial aircraft as weapons through his stubborn refusal to compromise his piety by leaving his tefillin behind, this tale does not seem to pass scrutiny.

 While the story appears to be more fable than truth, it perhaps more fairly should be regarded as an object lesson on the importance of maintaining one’s religious convictions even when it would be far more convenient to set them aside.